Foraminal stenosis is a type of spinal stenosis that affects a specific area of the spine.

 Have Your Case Reviewed By An Attorney

 With the help of an attorney or a disability advocate you may be more likely to have your disability claim approved.
-An attorney will work with your physicians to determine if you qualify for benefits.
-A disability attorney will also review the details of your medical records and determine if you could qualify by matching the criteria of a Blue Book listing.
+An attorney can work with your physicians to determine if your foraminal stenosis will qualify for benefits.
+A disability attorney may also review the details of your medical records and determine if your foraminal stenosis could qualify by matching the criteria of a Blue Book listing.
 With the help of an attorney, your odds of a claim approval may improve.
 Considering applying for Social Security disability benefits but not sure how much you’ll earn per month?
 Our Social Security Disability Calculator can help you determine how much you’ll receive from the SSA before you file for disability